Spatial Heterogeneity Automatic Detection and Estimation

-In spatial data analysis, observations near each other could share similar patterns, so the spatial dependence information should be considered in models to find homogeneous groups.
-However, there are some unique challenges in the problem of spatial clustering.
-First, how to properly utilize spatial information when detecting clusters?
-Second, it is difficult to estimate the number of clusters (or subgroups) and cluster memberships consistently.
-Despite their effective performances in real applications, most of existing spatial data methods did not provide the theoretical results of estimators.
-In this article, we develop and study the SaSa algorithm, which is a class of spatially-regulated clustering methods, to tackle these challenges and achieve spatial clustering consistency in the context of linear regression models.
-In particular, the new method can identify subgroups based on the similarities of regression coefficients for spatial areal data with repeated measures.
-We impose the weighted pairwise concave penalty on differences among group (cluster) regression coefficients, where the weights are constructed for each pair based on their spatial relationship, which are location specific.
-We consider a number of different pairwise weights and study them numerically and theoretically.
-In theory, we show that the oracle estimator based on weighted least squares is a local minimizer of the objective function with probability approaching 1 under some conditions, which indicates that the the number of clusters can be estimated consistently.
-Our numerical examples suggest that, the number of clusters and the group structure can be recovered with high probability, and the spatial information can help in spatial subgroup analysis when the minimal group difference is small or the number of repeated measures is small.
+The main difficulty in clustering spacial covariate effects is how to estimate the number of clusters and cluster memberships consistently, by taking into account spatial neighborhood information properly.
+To our knowledge, none of the existing methods can address this challenge.
+In this work, we fill the gap by proposing a new procedure, called Spatial Heterogeneity Automatic Detection and Estimation (SHADE), for automatically grouping and estimating local covariate effects simultaneously.
+The SHADE employs a class of spatially-weighted fusion type penalty on all pairs of observations, with location-specific weight adaptively constructed using geographical proximity of locations, and achieves spatial clustering consistency for spatial linear regression.
+In theory, we show that the oracle estimator based on weighted least squares is a local minimizer of the objective function with probability approaching 1 under certain regular conditions, which indicates that the the number of clusters can be estimated consistently.
+We believe that this result is the first of its kind in the contest of spatial data analysis.
+To implement the SHADE, an alternating direction method of multiplier algorithm (ADMM) algorithm is developed.
+To make the best choices of spatial weights and understand their roles in practical applications, we consider a number of different schemes to choose pairwise weights and compare them numerically and theoretically.
+Our numerical examples suggest that, the number of clusters and the group structure can be recovered with high probability, and the spatial information can help in spatial clustering analysis when the minimal group difference is small or the number of repeated measures is small.